2019-2020 Terms + Conditions of Financial Aid Awards

 - You will be viewing the selected term Class Schedule

-During the book charge period, Financial Aid students will have the flexibility of ordering their textbooks online for the SUMMER 2018 Semester through the RCC Bookstore www.rappahannock.edu/bookstore/.
+During the book charge period, Financial Aid students will have the flexibility of ordering their textbooks online through the RCC Bookstore www.rappahannock.edu/bookstore/.
 Please note this process incurs additional shipping charges that will be charged to your financial aid.
 Of importance, be sure your address is accurate on the RCC Student Information System (MyRCC) as your mailing address must match the shipping address you give to the RCC Follett Bookstore or your order will be cancelled.
 Please review the RCC Follett Bookstore site for details.
 To make an address change/update, follow the directions below by logging into MyRCC and click VCCS SIS – Student Information System: Self Service>Student Center>Personal Information>Mailing Address.